“Promoting active, healthy lifestyles and safe infrastructure that supports bicycling and walking”

 This website contains educational information on how you can help to encourage students to walk and bike safely to school.
 You can learn about the Safe Routes to School program, find resources to help implement walking and biking programs, learn about successful programs in Arlington, research funding opportunities, and quickly access partner organizations.

 Benefits of walking or biking to school:

-- Studies show that children who walk and bicycle to school are more physically active, have lower body mass index scores, and lower obesity levels than students who are driven or bused to school.
+- Studies show that students who walk and bicycle to school are more physically active, have lower body mass index scores, and have lower obesity levels than students who are driven or bused to school.